iwswordpress/redux-sagas/README.md

 Added auth reducer and store slice.

-Added LOGIN/LOGOUT buttons and display status with some stying
+Added LOGIN/LOGOUT buttons and display status with some styling